LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/BotConnectors/GettingStarted.md

 Follow the steps below to add a new bot connector.

+1. Navigate to the Automation Area Dashboard and click "Connect Bots" on the side menu.

 1. Navigate to the Config page and click “+ADD NEW BOT”

     <img style="width:800px" src="img/botconnectordashboard/addnew.png">